apprentice3d/view.and.data-javascript-physics.sample/README.md

 * This sample is using a mongoDB database hosted on [mongolab](https://mongolab.com/) which provides a free tier.
 * You need to change to your own mongoDB database as you will be using different models.
 Go to config-server.js, replace the access information of your mongoDB.
 * Populate you DB with valid URNs, see [physics database](http://viewer.autodesk.io/node/physics/api/models) for an example
-* Run the server: "node server.js" from command line
-* Connect to server locally using a WebGL-compatible browser: http://localhost:3000/node/physics.

-## Build the sample
+## Build and run the sample

     npn install
     gulp

+* Run the server:
+    node server.js

+* Connect to server locally using a WebGL-compatible browser: http://localhost:3000/node/physics

 ## Live demo